-Stature spent most his time working on lyrics, playing around with and producing sounds that would eventually lead to a conscious lyrical sound that embraces his Spanish culture but also introduces audiences to new and unsigned producers.
+Stature spent most his time working on lyrics, playing around with and producing sounds that would eventually lead to a conscious lyrical sound not only embrace his Spanish culture but also introduces audiences to new and unsigned producers.

-FTTC sat down with S.I Stature to find learn more:
+FTTC sat down with S.I Stature to learn more:

 How long have you been doing music?